faassen/secretweblog_zola/content/posts/print_debugging.md

 Before this somehow morphs into a [deadly best practice](@/posts/question_best_practices.md), I'm not saying that using more sophisticated tools is bad.
-Use them if they're there and you they fit your goals.
+Use them if they're there and they fit your goals.
 Just don't dismiss print.

 ## P.S.
 Not the first